nchan0154/nicchan.me-v2/src/content/blog/modding-stardew-valley-for-accessibility.md

 First up, we have [Pelican TTS](https://www.nexusmods.com/stardewvalley/mods/1079).
 TTS stands for Text-to-Speech, a popular method for blind and low-vision people to interact with text interfaces.
 [This video shows off the gist of the Pelican TTS mod](https://youtu.be/Lo9UhAMoBJs?t=124), though many features have since been added that allow players to customize voices for each NPC.

 In a similar vein, [StardewSpeak](https://github.com/evfredericksen/StardewSpeak) is a mod that allows for people to play Stardew Valley solely with their voice.
-In a similar vein, [StardewSpeak](https://github.com/evfredericksen/StardewSpeak) is a mod that allows gamers to play Stardew Valley solely with their voice.
 The mod creator has put a lot of thought into how to make the player's experience as streamlined as possible, adding in a bunch of [helpful commands](https://www.youtube.com/watch?v=XYL2eXWWi8U) that make this a viable way to play the game.
 For example, instead of forcing the player to count the number of tiles to reach the destination, the player can just say 'Go to farm', and the character will automatically find an appropriate path to the farm, taking all the twists and turns required.

 Last but not least, we have the [Stardew Access](https://stardew-access.github.io/) mod, which seeks to make Stardew Valley fully playable with just the keyboard (no mouse!), and adds support for popular screen readers such as JAWS and NVDA.
 The creator of this mod, Shoaib Khan, kindly agreed to speak with me for this article.

 Shoaib is a university student who works on mods in his free time and moderates a Discord Server called Playability to gather feedback and collect bug reports.
 He got into modding when LogicProXGaming, a blind Minecraft streamer he followed, expressed a need for a mod that would tell him his current health on a keypress.
 Shoaib rose to the challenge and eventually began developing Stardew Access as well.
 When asked about the reception of Stardew Access, Shoaib mentioned that he never thought so many people would be interested in a mod like this, and that he's grateful for all the feedback that allows him to improve the mod.

 This is where I believe that arguments against accommodations making games “too easy” or “for lazy people” fall flat.
 Imagine if you had to code an entire interface or submit a pull request just so you could play a game!
 Making games accessible is a tremendous effort that is unfairly borne by mostly disabled people themselves and by people like Shoaib.
 What a different world it would be if game developers considered accessibility from the start, and it wasn't something that players had to hack in themselves.

 ## Closing notes